Table of Contents:

 - ERTCG100 if your company has greater 100 employees

-- an emergency expansion of the Family Medical Leave Act (FMLA); and
+- emergency expansion of the Family Medical Leave Act (EFMLA)

-As of 12/28/20 the CAA legislation employers are no longer required to provide FFCRA leave after December 31, 2020.
-However, if you choose to continue to provide paid leave under the terms of the FFCRA in 2021, you may continue to take the available tax credits through March 31, 2021.
+As of 1/1/2021, employers of 500 or fewer employees are no longer required to provide this leave.
+However, if you choose to continue to provide EPSL and EFMLA under the terms of the FFCRA and ARPA, you may continue to take the available tax credits through September 30, 2021.

 If you are a ‘PEO’ Client of INFINITI HR (meaning in a co-employment relationship):

-We have setup Employee Pay Codes in Prism for use if an employee needs to be paid under either of the provisions bulleted below:
+We have setup Employee Pay Codes in PRISM for use if an employee needs to be paid under the provisions bulleted below.
+Contact your Payroll Specialist to ensure these codes are available for use in your company.

 - The credit your company is due back – from taxes that would have otherwise been due – will show up as a separate line item on our INFINITI HR invoice.